elenamoise/react-todo-app/README.md

 # React To do App with a Form

-> React APP that contains a Form with multiple steps and confirmation + a TO DO list functionality.
+> React APP that contains a form with multiple steps and confirmation.
+After confirmation we are redirected to the another view where we can add different items in a To do list.
+We are also able to Edit or Delete each item.
 Frontend only, no API.
-Uses Material UI
+Uses Material UI.

 ## Quick Start